DarKMarshal/TCGTournamentSoftware/README.md

 ## Usage

 The application uses a menu-driven interface.
-On startup, it automatically connects to the database and loads existing data.
+On startup, it automatically connects to the TCGTournamentSoftware.database and loads existing data.
 All changes are persisted when the application closes.